pixielabs/handbook/03-project-delivery/07-deploying.md

 A deploy to production is then:

 1. Open a pull request from `main` to `production`.
 Title it with the date & 'production deploy'.
+Use the template below.
 Detail in the PR description what is going to be deployed.
 Check through the diff for any tasks that need to be run manually e.g. one-off rake tasks, and document them in the description too so you don't forget.
 2. Let the project team know on Slack you're preparing a deploy.
 3. Wait for CI to pass the commit you're merging.
 4. Merge the PR.